mohatt/gatsby-plugin-advanced-pages/README.md

 Suffix to be added to the original route to generate a paginated route.
 This is only used when no paginated route is passed to `createAdvancedPage()`

-### Type Names
+### GraphQL Types

 Type names for the GraphQL Schema

 #### typeNames.page
 > Type: `String` Default: `Page`

-Name of the page node type
+Name of the page object type

 #### typeNames.route
 > Type: `String` Default: `Route`

-Name of the route node type
+Name of the route object type

 ## License